liatrio/mobile-pipeline-poc/appium/README.md

 # Integration Tests using Appium
 Appium is an open source tool used to automate mobile applications.
 It is cross-platform allowing users to write tests against multiple platforms while using the same API allowing for code reuse.
-Find out more on Appium [here] (https://github.com/appium/appium/blob/master/docs/en/about-appium/intro.md).
+Find out more on Appium [here](https://github.com/appium/appium/blob/master/docs/en/about-appium/intro.md).

 ## Local Installation

-For a more intricate introduction to setting up Appium locally check out their [getting started] (https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md) documentation.
+For a more intricate introduction to setting up Appium locally check out their [getting started](https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md) documentation.

 ### Installing Appium

-1. Make sure you have [Node.js and NPM] (http://nodejs.org) installed.
+1. Make sure you have [Node.js and NPM](http://nodejs.org) installed.
 2. Install appium using: ` npm install -g appium `

 ### Appium Driver Setup